Srinagarindra: World War II

 The outbreak of World War II in 1939 had repercussions on the Mahidol family.
 They received ration coupons like other Swiss families.
 They had to use ash for washing instead of soap, and the young king travelled to school by bicycle.
-The princess mother made her own jam from fruit such as strawberries, apples, and pears that she picked from her own garden.
+The Princess Mother made her own jam from fruit such as strawberries, apples, and pears that she picked from her own garden.

 She kept up her late husband's tradition of inviting Thai students for meals on Saturdays.
-The increasing number of Thai students in Switzerland, who had moved there from war-torn Belgium, France, and Italy, meant that they had to take turns as guests of the princess mother.
+The increasing number of Thai students in Switzerland, who had moved there from war-torn Belgium, France, and Italy, meant that they had to take turns as guests of the Princess Mother.
 Her support to the students extended to lending, or even giving, them money if their funds from Thailand arrived late.

 The young king and his brother remained at Ecole Nouvélle de la Suisse Romande until 1941, boarding at the school during their last two years there, as it was their mother's wish for them to learn how to take care of themselves.
 Meanwhile, Princess Galyani Vadhana was attending an international school in Geneva.

-The princess mother made a point of hiring an English governess to teach English to the king.
+The Princess Mother made a point of hiring an English governess to teach English to the king.
 She also made sure her children kept up with their Thai language and culture studies with a tutor, Prueng Siribhatra, who was sent by the Thai government.
-The family lived in Switzerland until all three children were graduated.
+The family lived in Switzerland until all three children graduated.